 \subsection{Quantum Annealing of Quantum Signature Ising Models}

 We focus on the requirements for simulating the time-varying Schr\"odinger equation in the context of quantum annealing.
 The simulation task proceeds as follows.
-The initial state is given by an easily prepared ground sate of a Hamiltonian $\hat{H}_\text{0}$.
-The state is evolved according to the parameterized Hamiltonian,
+The initial state is given by an easily prepared ground state of a Hamiltonian $\hat{H}_\text{0}$.
+The state is evolved according to the parametrized Hamiltonian,

 subject to the dynamical equation, Eq.~\eqref{eq:Sch_t}, for an amount of time $T$, which controls the speed of the evolution.
 The two interpolation functions $A(s)$ and $B(s)$ control the behavior of the dynamical system and are chosen such that $A(0) \gg B(0)$ and $A(1) \ll B(1)$.
 In this way, the interpolation starts with a Hamiltonian dominated by $\hat{H}_0$ and gradually transitions to a Hamiltonian dominated by $\hat{H}_\text{Target}$.
 If the evolution satisfies the adiabatic condition \cite{adiabatic_cond} and in the absence of energy level crossings, the state at time $T$ will have high overlap with the ground state of the target Hamiltonian $\hat{H}_\text{Target}$.